milror00/tescoStoreLocationScrapper/README.md

 1. Clone git repo
 1. pip install -r requirements.txt
-1. run scrapy crawl storelocationspider -o stores.jl -a start=3038 -a end=3045
+1. run scrapy crawl storelocationspider -o stores.jl -a start=3038 -a end=3045 -db=1
-(the start end refer to the storeID)
+(the start end refer to the storeID, db 0 = no db stdout 1 = use mysql db in vagrant)

+# vagrant

+To use vagrant do :

+1. Install vagrant
+1. Vagrant up
+1. In a terminal : vagrant ssh
+1. sudo nano /etc/mysql/my.cnf change: bind-address = 0.0.0.0
+1. Ctrl-x , y
+1. Restart mysql : sudo /etc/init.d/mysql restart
+1. connect to mysql : username vagrant password : password host: 127.0.0.1

-# Results
+# Results - for Stdout
 The results can be found in the stores.jl file located in /storelocator

 Valid Stores: